SOMALILAND – The Trip

 There are guys on the street selling SS in large blocks of money.
 Buy 1 million SS for 115-117 US$.
 A friend said that one of the most interesting things about Somaliland was the huge wads of cash necessary to pay for anything.
 That has resulted in the e-money system that everyone uses.

 The e-money system is very complicated.
 I loaded my phone with $50 which is converted into SS for payment of any amount less than $100.
 You get a money transfer code and a full page of instructions on how to use it.
 On my first day, I could not figure out how to pay for my $3 dinner or my hotel room or anything.
 Use the phone icon on your phone.
 Three values are put in for every transaction separated by * – the code for the type of currency, your code or the business code and the amount followed by a #, enter your pin.
-A pop up window has 10 different types of transaction 1-10.
+A pop up window has 10 different types of transactions 1-10.

 Tours.
-Avoid the expensive travel agents and particularly Somaliland Travel, an arrogant Somali man who lives in the Netherlands and charges double.
+Avoid the expensive travel agents particularly Somaliland Travel, an arrogant Somali man who lives in the Netherlands and charges double.

 Taxi.
+The airport

 Islam.
 About half the women wear a veil – the ninjas.
 All businesses close for about an hour during each prayer time ie five times a day.
 The entire evening sermon is transmitted over loudspeakers and can get annoying as it lasts so long.
-I wore ear plugs in my hotel room.
+I wore earplugs in my hotel room.

 Day 1 Sat Jan 14